bhevya/Degree-of-polynomial-function-/README.md

 # Degree-of-polynomial-function-
-Comapred Cross validation and Test Error for finding degree of polynomial for the given data
+Compared Cross validation and Test Error for finding degree of polynomial for the given data